murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/_Players/Reference Material/Undertaking a Perilous Journey.md

 ---
 ## Charting the Course
 With your map, starting location, and goal destination, you can decide which route your party is going to take.
-The DM will tell you for each viable route through what terrain it generally is, what the **Travel DC** for the route is, as well as what the expected **Travel Time** is to reach your goal destination, and any other details that an experienced adventuring party would generally be assumed to know.
+The DM will tell you for each viable route through what terrain it generally is, what the **Travel DC** for the route is, as well as what the expected **Travel Time** (in days) is to reach your goal destination, and any other details that an experienced adventuring party would generally be assumed to know.

 If your party is relatively familiar with the environment already, the DM might also let you know what the risk for **Wandering Encounters** is along the way.
 If the land is unknown to you, you can make an **Intelligence (Arcana/History/Nature)** check to learn this information.
 The skill proficiency you can apply to this check depends on the terrain you're traveling in.